raydenlim/tp/docs/DeveloperGuide.md

 #### Create Consultation Feature
 This section explains the implementation of the Create Consultation feature via the `createconsult` command.
 The `CreateConsultCommand` creates a `Consultation` and adds it into the Consultation List in the application.
-There is are multiple compulsory field: date, time and name of students.
+There are multiple compulsory field: date, time and name of students.

 Below is the sequence diagram outlining the execution of `CreateConsultCommand`.